 Finally, a physiology module covers the principles of general physiology and histology as well as an introduction to systematic pathophysiology.

-Students also carry out a research project in Pharmaceutical Biotechnology.
+Students also carry out a research project in Pharmaceutical Biotechnology which provides the students with a valuable opportunity to work within one of our research laboratories.

 Contact Teaching Times